makersacademy/bowling-challenge/README.md

 -----------------
 ### Gutter Game

-A Gutter Game: when the player never hits a pin (20 zero scores).
+The scoredcard records a total of zero when a player throws 20 gutter balls

-### Scoring Game
+### Scoring Rules Implemented

-A player can record scores of more than zero with a roll.
-Non numbers and numbers not in the range 0-10 are not accepted.
+- Only record scores of 0-10
+- Non numbers and numbers not in the range 0-10 are not accepted
+- Only 0 can be recorded following a strike
+- Only 2 rolls can be recorded per frame

+### Calculate bonus points from after Strikes & Spares

+The scorecard keeps track off bonus points due to Strikes & Spares

+### Calculate total

+The scorecard can calculate the total score of a player's game

 ### Game complete

 A player cannot record more than 10 frames per scorecard

-### Calculate total

-A player can calculate their total non bonus score at any point using .calculateNormalPoints()

-### Calculate bonus points from Spares

-A player can calculate their bonus points by calling .calculateBonusPoints() between recording frames

 ## Further work
 --------------
 Incorporate the following features:
-### Strikes
-### 10th frame
+### 10th frame bonus rolls
 ### Perfect Game

 ## More info